k0T0z/shader-gen/README.md

 </table>

 > [!NOTE]
 > The end-of-support for Qt 5.15 is scheduled for May 26, 2025.
+See master-qt6 branch.

 ![ShaderGen Graph Implementation](./shader-gen-graph-implementation.gif)
 ![ShaderGen Dynamic Rendering](./shader-gen-dynamic-rendering.gif)